swiftlang/swift-evolution/proposals/0302-concurrent-value-and-concurrent-closures.md

 Metatypes (such as` Int.Type`, the type produced by the expression `Int.self`) always conform to `Sendable`, because they are immutable.

-#### `[Unsafe]Sendable` Conformance Checking for structs and enums
+#### `Sendable` conformance checking for structs and enums

 `Sendable` types are extremely common in Swift and aggregates of them are also safe to transfer across concurrency domains.
-As such, the Swift compiler allows direct conformance to `Sendable` for structs and enums that are compositions of other `Sendable` types:
+As such, the Swift compiler allows direct conformance to `Sendable` for structs and classes that are compositions of other `Sendable` types:

 ```swift
 struct MyPerson : Sendable { var name: String, age: Int }